Ghosteken/Financial-Report-Generator-app/README.md

 4. Bonus feature

 - Feature: "Recent Clients" quick-select list (saved in localStorage) surfaced under the Client input so frequently used client names/IDs can be selected with one tap.
 It reduces repetitive typing and input errors for repeat users, speeding up report generation in a narrow task pane and improving workflow efficiency.

-Deployment
-- To publish the frontend: push to a GitHub repo and enable GitHub Pages or deploy to Netlify/Vercel.